Summary

 Medications

 Palliative care-related prescriptions are an important component of care for palliative patients.
 One of the attributes of palliative care is to ‘provide relief from pain and other distressing symptoms’ (WHO 2020).
-Palliative care-related prescriptions are defined as those listed in the Palliative Care Schedule of the Pharmaceutical Benefits Scheme (PBS) (See Technical information).
+Palliative care-related prescriptions are defined as those listed in the Palliative Care Schedule under the Pharmaceutical Benefits Scheme (PBS) and Repatriation Pharmaceutical Benefits Scheme (RPBS).
 This schedule aims to improve access to essential and affordable medications for patients receiving palliative care.
+For further details, see Technical information: Data sources – May release.

-• 1 million prescriptions were for pain relief, accounting for 79% of all palliative care-related prescriptions
+• one million prescriptions were for pain relief, accounting for 78% of all palliative care-related prescriptions

-• 9 in 10 (89%) palliative care-related prescriptions were prescribed by general practitioners.
+• 9 in 10 (90%) palliative care-related prescriptions were prescribed by general practitioners, with the vast majority (80%) for pain relief.

 For more information, see Palliative care-related medications.